Start with WIC Today

 Texas WIC Income Guidelines

-*A pregnant woman’s household is increased by the number of infants she is expecting.
+*A pregnant woman’s household can be increased by the number of infants she is expecting.
 For more than six household members, or if you have any income questions, call your local WIC clinic.

 ** Income can also be determined on a weekly or biweekly basis.